• ZDP189

 ZDP189 is extremely hard, making it difficult to sharpen and unsuitable for beginners.
 Skilled technique is required for effective use.

-• Users with Advanced Knife Sharpening Skills
+• 2.
+Knife Enthusiasts with Advanced Sharpening Skills

-Common Questions about ZDP189
+FAQ about ZDP189

 Knife_forging_process